Newsroom | The Source | Washington University in St. Louis

 Many with psychiatric problems want to quit smoking, but psychiatrists and caseworkers typically don’t prescribe medications to help them or refer them to services aimed at smoking cessation, researchers at the School of Medicine and BJC Behavioral Health in St. Louis have found.

-Low levels of manganese in welding fumes cause neurological problems
+Low levels of manganese in welding fumes linked to neurological problems

 Welders exposed to airborne manganese at estimated levels below federal occupational safety standards exhibit neurological problems similar to Parkinson’s disease, according to School of Medicine research.
 The more they are exposed to manganese-containing welding fumes, the faster the workers’ signs and symptoms worsen.
 The findings, published Dec.
 28, suggest current safety standards may not adequately protect welders.